Young Maltese Golfers Urged to Test Their Game at Junior ‘Open’ in Scotland

 Alasdair Good, Head Professional at Gullane GC and Tournament Co-ordinator is ‘delighted that the U.S Kids Golf Championship is back to Esat Lothian for another year.
 The tournament will cotinue to showcase both golf in Scotland and the emerging talent in the game and I’ll guarantee that no one will be dissappointed at the golf they will see.’

-Press release issued by the Holyrood Partnership on behalf of U.S Kids Golf
+Press release issued by the Holyrood PR on behalf of U.S Kids Golf